MainulDip/pythonStudy/DataStructures-and-Algorithm/DataStructure.md

 It's a randomized searching algorithm. the provided list is randomized to get a sorted list.
 It can take a variable amount of time/iteration to sort a list.
 Which is not consistent.
 And for bigger amount of number, it can fail to sort the numbers.

 ### Selection Sort (slow but better than bogo sort):
+This iterate over every element of a list and compare with every item to find the lowest value. the lowest value then is popped form the array and appended into a new array.
+The comparison will continue until all the elements are compared and popped.
+End result is a sorted array returned.
+- Takes O(n^2) time

+* Slow as it has to iterate over every elements several times
+### Quick Sort:
+It's a recursive algorithm to sort a list.
+- Best Case : O(n log n)
+- Worst Case : O(n^2) || if the pivot point is always the worst case

+In real-life, quick sort is more used than merge sort